 Were you stressing about submitting your uni application between school work and other commitments?
 If you were in a hurry perhaps you didn’t give too much thought to the order of your preferences.

-If your choices have been weighing on your mind, or you’ve had some time to do a bit more research and found a different course that would suit you better; or maybe done some further reading on one of the courses you’d already selected but have now decided that’s the one you’d really like to study.
+Maybe choices have been weighing on your mind, or you’ve had some time to do a bit more research and found a different course that would suit you better.
+Maybe you’ve done some further reading on one of the courses you’d put lower in your preferences, and have now decided that’s the one you’d really like to study.

-Perhaps you’ve had a change of circumstances which means that you’ll need to rethink where you’ll be able to go to uni.
+Perhaps you’ve had a change in your life that means that you’ll need to rethink where you’ll be able to go to uni.

 Whatever the reason, the good news is that you can reorder your preferences any time.